emacs-mirror/emacs/mps/manual/source/glossary/f.rst

         function, as distinct from a :term:`object pointer`.
-The C programming language does not guarantee that function and object pointers are the same size, or that a pointer of one type can be cast to a pointer of the the other type without losing information (but on every mainstream C implementation, including all those supported by the MPS, they are in fact the same).
+The C programming language does not guarantee that function and object pointers are the same size, or that a pointer of one type can be cast to a pointer of the other type without losing information (but on every mainstream C implementation, including all those supported by the MPS, they are in fact the same).